 Genetic testing for cancer susceptibility is an important area of medicine.
 We are committed to cancer prevention, early detection and improved disease management.
 Our Center is equipped with the tools to facilitate proper patient identification and risk assessment.

-Our Center provides education on genetic testing, performs the testing as well as provides resources and personnel that assist with insurance billing.
+Our Center provides education on genetic testing, performs the testing as well as provides resources and personnel that assist with family testing.

-Young patients with germline mutations in BRCA1 or BRCA2 have a higher risk of developing ipsilateral and contralateral second primary tumors than women with sporadic breast cancer.
+Young patients with germline mutations in BRCA1 or BRCA2, and the many other newly discovered breast cancer genes, have a higher risk of developing ipsilateral and contralateral second primary tumors than women with sporadic breast cancer.
 Therefore, knowing the mutation status of women diagnosed with breast cancer is essential to providing mutation-positive women with appropriate medical management options that may significantly reduce the risk of future breast cancer diagnosis.

 Consider testing if you meet any of the following criteria: